-LMU Professor and Graduate Director of Philosophy Brad Elliott Stone doesn’t just lecture, he guides students on a quest for truth while unraveling humanity’s greatest quandaries.
-Heralded as one of the top professors in the nation by The Princeton Review, Stone has been spreading wisdom on the bluff for the past fifteen years and is just getting started.
+LMU Professor and Graduate Director of Philosophy Brad Elliott Stone does not just lecture, he guides students on a quest for truth while unraveling humanity’s greatest quandaries.
+Heralded as one of the top professors in the nation by The Princeton Review, Stone has been spreading wisdom on the bluff for the past seventeen years and is just getting started.

 A native of Columbia, Kentucky, Stone received his Ph.D. from the University of Memphis and specializes in continental philosophy, a narrow field based on the works of French and German philosophers rarely taught at American universities, with the exception of LMU and a few others.